Waterbury Misdemeanor Lawyer

 How Long Does a Misdemeanor Stay on Your Record in Connecticut?

 A misdemeanor will stay on your record for the rest of your life unless you can get it expunged.
 An expungement erases your entire Connecticut state criminal record.
-To apply, you must wait 3 years (for a misdemeanor) or 5 years (for a felony) from the disposition date.
-Misdemeanors will still show up on background checks when employer's check your background.
+To apply, you must wait three years (for a misdemeanor) or five years (for a felony) from the disposition date.
+Misdemeanors will still appear on background checks when employers check your background.

-Even though a misdemeanor will show up on a background check, you can get a Certificate of Employability (COE) or provisional pardon does not erase your criminal record, but having one might make it easier for you to get a job.
-A provisional pardon or COE makes it illegal for an employer to refuse to hire you just because of your record.
+Even though a misdemeanor will appear on a background check, you can get a Certificate of Employability (COE), or a provisional pardon does not erase your criminal record, but having one might make it easier for you to get a job.
+A provisional pardon or COE makes it illegal for an employer to refuse to hire you because of your record.

-If you have been arrested or charged for a misdemeanor offense in Waterbury, our qualified criminal defense firm can help.
-With more than a decade of experience in criminal law, our team of professionals is equipped with the knowledge and skills to aggressively defend against any misdemeanor charges.
+If you have been arrested or charged with a misdemeanor offense in Waterbury, our qualified criminal defense firm can help.
+With over a decade of experience in criminal law, our team of professionals is equipped with the knowledge and skills to defend against any misdemeanor charges aggressively.
 When you come to us, you can expect to receive the personalized service you deserve.

 Get to Know Our Firm